andikleen/pmu-tools/README.md

 # Recent new features:

+* interval-plot has --level and --metrics arguments to configure the inputs.
+It now defaults to level 1 only, no metrics to make the plots more readable.
 * toplev has a new --reserved-counters option to handle systems that reserve some generic counters.
 * toplev has a new --no-sort option to disable grouping metrics with tree nodes.
 ## TMA 4.6 release